diggedypomme/MK-shortcut-doodad/README.md

 And then I access it through the browser.
 The savestates are in /savestates and this is where to add the files once renamed

+Note that you cannot run this just by opening the html file in a browser - the page will load but the game won't run.